HMS Beaulieu: Nore mutiny

-The loyal members of Beaulieu's crew were assisted in the fight by the 40-gun frigate HMS Virginie, which saw the plight of Beaulieu and sailed up to her, providing thirty marines to assist and having her band play God Save the King.
-In the aftermath thirteen seamen were identified as mutineers, and ten of these were brought to court martial.
+The loyal members of Beaulieu's crew were assisted in the fight by the 40-gun frigate HMS Virginie, which saw the incident and sailed up to her, providing thirty marines to assist and having her band play God Save the King.
+Of the thirteen mutineers ten were brought to court martial.
 Four were executed, with another four imprisoned.
 Of the final two, one was flogged and the other given a lesser punishment.
-The rest of the crew were pardoned.
-Lieutenant John Burn of Beaulieu was awarded a silver-gilt presentation sword by the Committee of London Merchants for his heroic conduct during the mutiny.
+Redhead was stripped of his warrant as a boatswain and sent back to sea as a common seaman.
+Burn was awarded a silver-gilt presentation sword by the Committee of London Merchants for his "heroic conduct" during the mutiny.